PranavRayudu/CS373-blog/content/blog/cs373-fall21-post-7/index.md

 ![profile-photo](./potrait.jpg)

 ### What did you do this past week?
-I took a break after finding Phase I for our project.
-We had a small hiccup with our Gitlab issues on the last day but we managed to get it working on production.
+I took a break after finishing Phase I for our project.
+We had a small hiccup with our Gitlab stats on the last day but we managed to get it working on production.
 I had fun with friends and took it easy this week.

 ### What's in your way?